-Millianna has been getting this since she is having trouble keeping up with Kagura to be a worthwhile ally and being the recent victim of Minerva's sadism.
+Millianna has been getting this since she is having trouble keeping up with Kagura to be a worthwhile ally and being a victim of Minerva's sadism.
 Especially when the latter started clawing into her to pass the time.

 Another contender is Rogue.
 Not only does he have to often witness and deal with the horrific nature of his guild master, but he was forced to Mercy Kill his dragon parent.
 To add more, something in the future causes him to turn evil (while killing Sting in the process), and the present version is horrified at the fact he will be the one to bring the hell that they are currently suffering through.
 To add more fuel to the fire, Ultear thought to kill the guy in order to save everyone else and even when she doesn't, the fact that he could still become his evil future self, really hits hard..
 You just want to hug the guy.